jesperkha/Fizz/docs/lang.md

 ## File imports

 You can import files by using the `import` statement.
 The given path, or name, is always relative to the file that the program started in.
 Circular imports are not allowed and an error will be raised if one is found.
-The imported object name is the filename, so files with the same names cannot be imported in the same file. (in the future `import x as y` syntax will be added to fix this)
+Importing creates an object with all the values of the imported file.
+The object is declared with the name of the file that was imported, so files with the same names cannot be imported in the same file. (in the future `import x as y` syntax will be added to fix this)

 ```go
 // other.fizz